 42. The whole thing with “The Mexicans” is weird.
 On Crime Watch Daily, “The Mexicans are here” is left out, and Det.-Sgt.
 Chris Horsley says, “She told Jason, ‘They’re here’.
 No mention of “The Mexicans”.
 Was that intentional, or did Crime Watch Daily not allow the use of the nickname?
 Or, maybe it was because that’s not what Lindsay texted?

 [ It was already reported Lindsay called Jason just before meeting the clients.
 On Dateline Jason said that Lindsay said, “I got to go the Mexican’s are here”.
 Jason passed a polygraph exam and the SP would have asked Jason if Lindsay spoke those words to him.
-One of Lindsay’s friends also said that Lindsay called the couple “the Mexican’s”.
-The SP has never publicly used the words “the Mexican’s” on Dateline, CWD, or in any other pressers that I have seen. ]
+The SP has never publicly used the term “the Mexican’s” on Dateline, CWD, or in any other pressers that I have seen. ]

 43. When Jason found out the clients were at the house, he didn’t put pedal to the metal to get there.
 He actually didn’t know where he was going, so he had to call his brother for directions.
 CO must not have known how to get there either.

 [Why would Jason need to rush to the Desousa house?
 He was not expecting Lindsay to be in any sort of danger.
 Jason was due there approx. 5:45 and that is the time he arrived.
-Jason had GPS but unfortunately, DeSousa was a new street and could not be found by his GPS.
+Jason had GPS but unfortunately, DeSousa was a new street and could not be found by his GPS and it was not entered into google maps yet.
 According to sources Lindsay was texting Jason the directions but then it was said that Jason called Ryan for directions.
-The SP know the factual details that is all that matters.]
+The SP know the details that is all that matters.]

 44. Jason texted Lindsay, “Just a couple minutes away”.
 Why?
 Unless, of course, she had texted him earlier to ask him where he was, and he knew she would be anxious, and she wouldn’t be happy with him.
 Otherwise, she already knew he was on his way and how long he would be.
 He had already told her that.